 Adam Knight is a researcher and journalist focusing on the intersection between public and private actors in the regulation of China's online sphere.
 His work has featured in the BBC, Financial Times, and Al Jazeera among others.
 He holds a BA in Chinese Studies and an MSc in Social Science of the Internet, both from the University of Oxford.

-Wiebke Rabe is a doctoral candidate at the Hertie School of Governance.
+Wiebke Rabe is a doctoral candidate at the Hertie School.
 Her research focuses on the internationalisation of Chinese enterprises and provincial governance.
 She was previously a research associate at the Hertie School working on Chinese investments directed towards the European Union and gained work experience with the Mercator Institute for China Studies and with the Austrian Embassy in Beijing.